Lawson

 Lawson's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mental health issues and asthma are the most common medical conditions in the area, impacting 6.7% and 6.5% of residents respectively.
-84.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
-Lawson has 3.0% of residents aged 65 and over (88 people), which is lower than the 15.3% in Australian Capital Territory.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Private health cover was found to be exceptionally high at approximately 61% of Lawson's total population (1,774 people), compared to the national average of 55.7%.
+Mental health issues and asthma were the most common medical conditions in the area, impacting 6.7 and 6.5% of residents respectively.
+A total of 84.0% of residents declared themselves completely clear of medical ailments, higher than the Australian Capital Territory's average of 70.2%.
+Lawson has a lower proportion of seniors aged 65 and over at 3.0% (88 people) compared to the Australian Capital Territory's 14.1%.
+Health outcomes among seniors in Lawson are particularly strong, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health